 The Toi Uru Kahikatea (Arts Development) Investment programme offers funding to New Zealand artists, arts practitioners and arts organisations for 1-3 years to support regular or continuous programmes of activity.
-There is a two-step application process, starting with checking if you are eligible to apply by 7 December 2016, you are not eligible to apply to the Toi Uru Kahikatea Investments Programme in 2017.
+There is a two-step application process.
+If you did not register your interest to apply by 7 December 2016, you are not eligible to apply to the Toi Uru Kahikatea Investments Programme in 2017.

 Based on application

 12 May 2017

 This content is tagged as All Artforms .